Wednesday, March 13, 2024

 The author then stresses the need for Spirit-filled worship.
 It offers a behind-the-scenes look at what went into first-century worship in Pauline churches.
 Colossians 3:16-17, 4:6 influence this passage.
 Paul gave another insight into the worship life of some of his churches (I Cor 14:26-40), where he urges them to do all things to build up each other as each participant brings a hymn, a lesson, a revelation, a tongue, or an interpretation.
 Regarding a tongue, an ecstatic utterance, if no one is present to interpret, the worshipper is to remain silent and speak to themselves and to God.
 Prophets can speak, but others are to weigh what they say.
 Those who receive a revelation and those who have a word of prophecy are to wait respectfully upon each other, for God wants everything done in an orderly fashion that exhibits peace.
 Women are to remain silent and subordinate, waiting to ask husbands at home if they want to understand something said in worship.
 This counsel contrasts with his earlier counsel (11:5) that women pray and prophesy with their heads covered.
 One who claims to be a prophet or to have spiritual powers is to acknowledge his counsel as a command of the Lord, and one who is unwilling to do so is not to be recognized in worship to speak.
 The principle involved here is that one is rightly eager to prophesy and not to be forbidden to speak in tongues, but worship is to be conducted with decency and in an orderly fashion.

 In this passage, the author offers the negative example of those drunk with wine and contrasts it with the positive example of being filled with the Spirit.
+Frequently throughout Proverbs one encounters warnings about the dangers of excess in alcohol consumption (20:1; 21:17; 23:29-31; 31:4), showing the connection of this part of the letter with wisdom literature.
 The sudden mention of drunkenness alludes to the drunken festivals of the adherents of Dionysius, where people will lose all sense of themselves, becoming wild and frenzied, and thereby open to divine messages.
 Equating drunkenness with debauchery stems from wine-induced orgies as part of their ritual worship celebrations.
 The advice is consistent with the advice of Paul against a lifestyle of overindulgence exhibited in gluttony and drunkenness.
 We see this in the way Paul urges readers to live honorably rather than debauchery and drunkenness (Rom 13:13) and in keeping spiritually awake rather than get drunk (I Thess 5:7b).
 The antithesis to such drunkenness is to be filled with the Spirit, also consistent with Paul, who could say that the rule of God is a matter of righteousness, peace, and joy in the Holy Spirit (Rom 14:17).
 This Spirit is the one who fills up the believer and the one who does the filling.
 Believers are to open their hearts and souls to accept the incoming flow of the Spirit, but individual believers in no way control the degree of the Spirit’s presence within and among them.
 What the Spirit’s presence does is inspire the right spirit and form of congregational worship.
 This filling of the Spirit occurs, not through wine, but as they sing from the book of psalms, and offer songs composed by believers in the local congregations, all of which is to make melody to the Lord their hearts.
 Such communal activity also needs to become the experience of the individual believer.
 Sincere worshippers experience the Spirit in their hearts.
-Further, their worship always gives thanks to God and give thanks for everything in the name of the Lord Jesus Christ, which may suggest a priestly function for all humanity by those who participate in worship, but also may suggest that those who worship are to accept with gratitude all that happens.
+Further, their worship always gives thanks (εχαριστοντες) to God and give thanks for everything in the name of the Lord Jesus Christ, which may indicate that the typical worship service in Pauline churches ended with the celebration of the Eucharist.
+This exhortation may suggest a priestly function for all humanity by those who participate in worship, but also may suggest that those who worship are to accept with gratitude all that happens, recognizing that God is still at work in everything.
+Such an act does not mean we feel thankful, but that we choose to be thankful.
+It means we choose gratitude over complaint.
+There remains a role for the lament, as the psalms the early church would remind them, but giving thanks receives precedence.

 Ephesians 6:10-20 (Year B August 21-27) discusses spiritual war.
 The armor of God is at the disposal of the Christian witness, with the armor consisting of truth, righteousness, the gospel, faith, salvation, and the Spirit or Word.[44]
 The author emphasizes the combative nature of the Christian encounter with this world by invoking military images throughout this exhortation.
 While peace and reconciliation are a major theme of the letter, the conclusion involves war imagery.
 The ancient Stoic philosophy called life a form of military service because it was an ongoing struggle between reason and passion.
 Frederick Douglas repeated the popular saying that we will make no progress without struggle.
 We may want to avoid it, but coming to our true self and living our best self will mean struggle.
 Helen Keller noted that safety and security are illusions, and avoiding danger is not a realistic goal, for living is a dangerous adventure.
 The military images of this passage uses the order in which a Roman soldier prepares for battle.
 Paul will urge readers to put on the breastplate of faith and love the helmet of the hope of salvation (I Thess 5:8-10).
 Paul will say that we do not engage war according to human standards, for we have divine power to destroy strongholds that raise themselves against the knowledge of God, making every thought captive to obey Christ (II Cor 10:3-6).
 A part of the ritual for baptism and membership asks candidates to renounce the spiritual forces of wickedness and reject the evil powers of this world.
 Such language acknowledges that there is an enemy that would seek to move us away from the path of peace and reconciliation on which this letter focuses.
 However, this battle takes place within us.
 When we meet this enemy, we discover the enemy is within.
 Thus, after the list of weapons for war to engage the spiritual battle, the letter emphasizes prayer and peace.
 The most important victory we will ever have is to conquer ourselves.